 And, finally, you’re going to die anyway.

 Its not the end of the world yet.

-** Guy McPherson’s summary of the current situation climate change is a good introduction to where we are at with total environmental meltdown, but bear in mind that McPherson doesn’t know when collapse will happen — and his predictions are probably on the near side.
+- Guy McPherson’s summary of the current situation climate change is a good introduction to where we are at with total environmental meltdown, but bear in mind that McPherson doesn’t know when collapse will happen — and his predictions are probably on the near side, and quite possibly very wrong indeed.
+But McPherson is faaaar from being the only person predicting hideous near-term catastrophe.
 A recent paper in science advances says that climate change might be accelerating so fast we’ll soon be ‘on the apocalyptic side of bad’, but then other papers suggest we’ve got eighty years, maybe a hundred.
 I’m not sure when really matters though, does it?
-It’s happening and it’s happening fast.
+It is happening and it is happening fast.

-† This figure is, of course, preposterously low.
+- This figure is, of course, preposterously low.
 It’s more like one in ten thousand is not insane, and she went through living hell to get there.
-Although mental illness is a metaphor.
+Although, note, mental illness is a metaphor.